Ed Boyden, Ph.D.

 How to collaborate or partner with us

 We freely distribute all of the technologies we invent, to the maximum extent possible.
-We and our partners have distributed our tools to perhaps over 1000 research groups by now, since we began work at MIT.
+We and our partners have distributed our tools to thousands of research groups in academia and industry since we began work at MIT in 2006.
 For researchers in non-profit groups, we can send you tools directly and rapidly; we partner with many other non-profit institutions to distribute our tools.
 See our Resources web page for more information.
-Write to Ed Boyden at firstname.lastname@example.org to learn more.
+Write to Ed Boyden at email@example.com to learn more.

 We also have a large number of collaborators in industry.
 One of the several vehicles for industrial collaboration with our lab is through the Media Lab Sponsorship Program.
 We also engage in other undirected and directed projects with industrial partners both large and small.
 We are always eager to hear from groups interested in applying our technologies to problems, or who want to work on problems together.
 Several startup companies have been launched by lab members as well.